 Clients can submit requests faster than ZooKeeper can process them, especially if there are a lot of clients.
 To prevent ZooKeeper from running out of memory due to queued requests, ZooKeeper will throttle clients so that there is no more than globalOutstandingLimit outstanding requests in the system.
-The default limit is 1,000. preAllocSize snapCount
+The default limit is 1,000. preAllocSize of the blocks is to reduce the block size if snapshots are taken more often.
+(Also, see snapCount).